snyk-labs/agent-security-rules/README.md

 **TL;DR:** Threat-driven rules that aims to make AI-generated code **secure by default**.
 Small, actionable, and enforced right in your IDE/agent.

-**Disclaimer:** This is part of a defence-in-depth approach and does not guarantee secure code.
+**Disclaimer:** Due to the non-deterministic nature of AI generated code using these rules does not guarantee secure code.
+Generated code should be tested and validated for quality.

 ## What